Frequently Asked Questions

-Will the services that I am already receiving be covered by Optima Health Community Care?
+Will my services be covered by Optima Health Community Care?

 All authorized services a member has in place today will remain for at least the first 90 days.
 The Care Coordinator will work with the Care team, which is made up of the providers and other people that help you.
 Together, you will decide what services are needed to make sure you stay safe and healthy.

 To enroll, and for assistance with choosing the health plan that is best for you, call the CCC Plus Helpline at 1-844-374-9159 or TDD 1-800-817-6608, or visit cccplusva.com.

 To speak with a Customer Service Representative about Optima Health Community Care, call toll-free at 1-888-512-3171.